DRC

 Per DRC-3, the sponsor should comply with the following records requirements:

 In the G-EthicalEval, a specimen is referred to as a “biological sample.”
 The G-EthicalEval does not define biological samples, but indicates that they should be considered a loan made to the investigator, unless otherwise specified in the research agreement.
 This requirement is inspired by the philosophies of the Bantu community on “bodily integrity,” according to which every product and part of the human body is an essential and sacred component of the person.
-The investigator should therefore consider himself/herself the guardian of the samples, rather than the owner.
+The investigator should therefore be considered the guardian of the samples, rather than the owner.

 Import/Export